Millet vs Quinoa: Which is Better? A Complete Comparison

 - The glycemic index for millet ranges from 54 to 68 depending on the type of millet.

-- Red quinoa cooked in boiling water for 15 minutes has a glycemic index of 54.
+- Red and white quinoa cooked in boiling water for 15 minutes has a glycemic index of 54 and 50.

-Find out how white and red quinoa compared to each other in my article, Red Quinoa vs White Quinoa: What’s The Difference?
+Find out how these two quinoa varieties compared to each other in my article.

 Satiety is a term used to explain the feeling of being full and the loss of appetite which occurs after eating food.
 The satiety index is a scale showing how full a person feels after eating a certain food.